google/zetasql/docs/one-pager.md

 SELECT * FROM T1
 ```

-The following query is disallowed because there is a self-reference within the
+The following recursive CTE is disallowed because the self-reference is
-subquery.
+inside an [expression subquery][expression-subquery-concepts]

 ```sql {.bad}
 WITH RECURSIVE